tomamos/logman-mijoshop/README.md

 ## Usage

-After the package is installed, make sure to enable the plugin and that both LOGman and K2 are installed.
+After the package is installed, make sure to enable the plugin and that both LOGman and MijoShop are installed.

 ## Supported activities

-The following K2 actions are currently logged:
+The following MijoShop actions are currently logged:

 ### Items